mjdall/mjdall-ps/README.md

 * Figure out the best file structure for styled components
 * Figure out the main layout so it's designed for adding new pages
 * Fix the width and height being slighly too big
+* Write a blurb about myself
+* Actually have a proper landing page
+* Write a blog post about making a static site for AWS

 ## ~~Framework Planning~~
 * ~~[Next JS](https://nextjs.org/)~~